 We use our KPIs to assess and monitor the performance of the Group and to measure our progress against our strategic objectives.
 Our non-financial KPIs are designed to measure progress against the key drivers of our purpose - People at the Core, Sustainability, Excellence and Great Food.

-Employee engagement Learning and development
+Employee engagement

 % Sustainable engagement in survey